 What about Mid drives?

 The latest trend in the global E-bike market has been the boom in mid-drives, in order to give the European and Asian 250W power-limited E-bikes the widest range of performance from their small motors.
-Geoby has come late to the game (a common Chinese business strategy), and they are now carrying models with a mid-drive system from their European partner, Sachs.
+Geoby has come late to the game (a common Chinese business strategy), and they are now carrying models with a mid-drive system from their European partner, Sachs (based in Germany).
 The model they are promoting at the next Eurobike is called the I-speed.

 There are other large manufacturers of E-bikes in Shenzhen, so…how big is Geoby?
 Their new expanded battery facility in Qiandeng (near the large port city of Shanghai) will soon be capable of making 500-million Lithium-ion battery watt-hours a year.
 That adds up to over 4-million 10-Ah batteries…per month.